Chief of staff to Brazil's Bolsonaro tests positive for COVID-19

 Last week, Bolsonaro’s wife and one of his ministers tested positive for COVID-19.
 Bolsonaro also contracted the disease but his latest test showed he was no longer infected.

+On Monday, Bolsonaro told reporters he was fine and was already cured, after the president last week reported that he had “mold” in his lungs and was taking antibiotics.
+He did not give more details about his medical condition.

 Brazil has the second-worst coronavirus outbreak in the world after the United States.
-The South American country has registered more than 2.73 million cases of the virus since the pandemic began, while the official death toll has risen to 94,104, according to health ministry data.
-(Reporting by Maria Carolina Marcello; Editing by Tom Brown)
+The South American country has registered more than 2.75 million cases of the virus since the pandemic began, while the official death toll has risen to 94,665, according to health ministry data.

+Reporting by Maria Carolina Marcello and Ricardo Brito; Editing by Tom Brown and Stephen Coates